Browser does not support script.

 Stephen Wey

-I have contributed to a number of projects related to enablement including York St John University's ongoing Knowledge Transfer Partnership (KTP) with the City of York Council Re-ablement service offering workforce development training and support and a project in collaboration with Trent Dementia Services Development Centre and Innovations in Dementia to develop the ATGuide for people with dementia.
+I initially started working at York St John in a part time CPD focused job role and contributed to a number of projects related to enablement including a Knowledge Transfer Partnership (KTP) with the City of York Council Re-ablement service offering workforce development training and support, and a project in collaboration with Trent Dementia Services Development Centre, Innovations in Dementia and people living with dementia to develop an interactive guide to assistive technology for people with dementia.
+I am also a Dementia Friends Ambassador and helped setup and remain involved with a community based dance project (Moving Minds) for people with dementia and Parkinson's.

 Academic qualifications